 5. Engaging Tools for Your Blog

-Within your blog content, you’ll get tools such as bookmark, sharing to socials, and even search buttons all for free.
+Within your blog content, you’ll get tools such as bookmarking, sharing to socials, and even search buttons, all for free.

 There’s even a “next post” button that can drive your readers to the next blog post so that you make the most of each visitor.

 If that wasn’t enough, they also offer email signup forms that capture, you guessed it, emails from your most loyal readers.

 Public Service Announcements are a way to spread awareness among the audience about mental health issues, women’s rights, LGBTQIA+ issues, text and drive prevention, adoption awareness, and a whole lot of topics that need attention.